Bargaining with One Voice - Queensland Catholic Schools

 We will therefore hold in abeyance our application to the FWC.

 Employee representatives have proposed a further urgent SBU meeting be held on Wednesday, 4 December 2019.

 Employer representatives have indicated that they would give consideration to a further meeting date once they have consulted with the employing authorities.

 Members will be sent a further briefing in the new week to provide an update before the end of the school year.

 What are members' key bargaining priorities?
 WATCH NOW:

 Our employee bargaining team provides essential insights at the bargaining table on the reality of working in a Catholic school in 2019.
 Our team comprises teacher and school officer reps from Diocesan and RI schools.

 Click here to read latest briefings and updates.

 Members fight back against insecure work

-Insecure work is set to be a key theme of the bargaining campaign.
+Insecure work is a key target of our bargaining campaign.